yyyyyyyan7/DISPS/dimension_analysis.md

 ## Experimental Results

+To ensure **fairness and rigor**, we considered that different embedding dimensionalities may require different hyperparameter settings.
+Therefore, for each dimension (384, 768, 1024, 1536), we performed a **grid search** over clustering thresholds and related parameters, and report the **best-performing configuration** in the results below.
+This guarantees that the comparison reflects the intrinsic suitability of each dimensionality, rather than artifacts of suboptimal parameter choices.

 The results are summarized in the following figure:

 <p align="center">
   <img src="./figs/embedding_score_vs_nmi.png" alt="Embedding Dimension Comparison" width="550"/>
 </p>

+*Figure: Composite score vs. NMI under different embedding dimensions.
+Each point corresponds to the best configuration obtained via grid search for that dimensionality.*

 ### Observations